 What is a Communication site?

-Much like a team site, a Communication site is a SharePoint site that anyone in the organization can create from the SharePoint home (in Office 365 only).
+Much like a team site, a Communication site is a SharePoint site that anyone in the organization, depending on your settings, can create from the SharePoint home (in Microsoft 365 only).

 Some notes about site creation: